tilezen/vector-datasource/CONTRIBUTING.md

 # Community Values

 We ask that you are respectful when contributing to Tilezen or engaging with our community.
 As a community, we appreciate the fact that contributors might be approaching the project from a different perspective and background.
 We hope that beginners as well as advanced users will be able to use and contribute back to Tilezen.
 We want to encourage contributions and feedback from all over the world, which means that English might not be a contributor's native language, and sometimes we may encounter cultural differences.
-Contructive disagreements can be essential to moving a project forward, but disrespectful language or behavior will not be tolerated.
+Constructive disagreements can be essential to moving a project forward, but disrespectful language or behavior will not be tolerated.

 Above all, be patient, be respectful, and be kind!